 California was the first state in the nation to initiate a Sex Offender Tracking Program in 1947, but until 1996, when California Megan's Law (CML) was initiated, information about sex offenders was not publicly available.

 This is a website that deserves a look, particularly by anyone who is a parent.
 While the website is not meant to "punish" sex offenders, it is a useful awareness tool.
-The powerful search engine on the site allows you to search by name, address, city, zip and county, as well as within a 2 mile radius of parks and schools.
-You can also review the results of your search in both map and listing format, making it quite convenient.
+The search engine on the site allows you to search by name, address, city, zip and county, as well as within a two mile radius of parks and schools.
+You can also review the results of your search in both map and listing format.

-Within seconds you can identify the 743 (as of November 2012) registered sex offenders in Ventura County, including photos, names, vital stats like date of birth, height and weight, their offenses and, where applicable, their addresses.
-The 5 cities with the largest sex offender counts are Oxnard (155), Ventura (143), Simi Valley (67), Camarillo (42) and Port Hueneme (40).
-Thousand Oaks and Newbury Park combined has 43 sex offenders.
+Within seconds you can identify the 860 (as of April 2018) registered sex offenders in Ventura County, including photos, names, vital stats like date of birth, height and weight, their offenses and, where applicable, their addresses.

 The information in the CML database is not always up to date for each individual.
 The severity of the offenses for each individual vary from the more violent (rape, battery) to statutory rape, indecent exposure, etc.